-3. J15 Acceleration, J16 Deceleration, J17 Jerk:

-Enter the set values for acceleration, deceleration and jerk.

-If you would like to apply a velocity override to the motion block, select 1: Active.

-5. J21 Command Mode:

-Select the mode in which the selected motion block, as the subsequent motion block, is to be executed.
+- J15 Acceleration, J16 Deceleration, J17 Jerk: Enter the set values for acceleration, deceleration and jerk. - J28 Velocity override enable: If you would like to apply a velocity override to the motion block, select 1: Active. - J21 Command Mode: Select the mode in which the selected motion block, as the subsequent motion block, is to be executed.